hthota1/Airbnb-Recommendation-System-Japan/README.md

 [Harshitha Thota](harshitha.thota@gmail.com)

 # Repository Structure
-├──data                                     <- Data file used in this project
+├── data		 				           	 	<- Data files used in this project

-├── images
-<- Contains images and graphs used in this project sourced from code and outside source
+├── images		                         	 	<- Contains images and graphs used in this project sourced from code and outside source

-├── gitattributes.txt
-<- To track Data file using LFS
+├── .gitattributes		                 	 	<- To track Data file using LFS

-├── gitignore.txt
-<- Contains a list of files to be ignored from Github
+├── .gitignore                     	 			<- Contains a list of files to be ignored from Github

 ├── presentation.pdf		                	<- PDF version of the project presentation

 ├── README.md 			                      	<- The top-level README for reviewers of this project

 └── airbnb_analysis.ipynb 			          	<- Narrative documentation of the analysis in a Jupyter notebook